devongarde/ssc/README.txt

 SSC can be run in a CGI environment.
 This is intended for use with OpenBSD's native httpd web server (https://man.openbsd.org/httpd.8).
 You are reminded that SSC is pre-production software.
-Do NOT expose it to untrusted data sources, such as the open web.
+Do NOT expose it to untrusted data sources, such as that found on the open web.

 Notes on names:
 - recipe: a nod to Vernor Vinge's "A Fire Upon the Deep";
 - tea: without tea, nothing works; then there's builders' tea;
-- sauce: identifies those who presume; and anyway, it's obvious;
+- sauce: makes food tasty; here, identifies presumers;
-- toast: toasts code; i like burnt toast;
+- toast: toasts code; i liked burnt toast;
 - heater: i'm not stopping now;
 - unii: my preferred plural of unix: to my ears, both unixes and unices sound like they sing castrato.
-- andor: and/or sans obsolescence
+- andor: and/or sans ancienne; land of Gift (dass ist nicht das Gift)